Mania Musical in Spanish Class

 How to Use Spanish Class Music Brackets?

-+ read the newer post Mania Musical March Music Bracket FAQ
+If it is your 1st music bracket >> Read the newer post – Mania Musical March Music Bracket FAQ

-Watch 2 songs per day (from NEW 2023 Spanish Music Bracket /TPT Mania Musical 2023) & vote for the winner, who moves on.
-It takes 15 days or 3 weeks if done every day.
+- It takes 15 days or 3 weeks if done every day.
 (Note you now have the option to get the bracket from TPT or the Mis Clases Locas shop, depending on what works best for you)

-- When each class enters post the slideshow with 1st video playing.
-Watch both videos & discuss.
-Depending on the level, you can do deeper into the artist, song, genre, or country of origin.
-To keep it easy, I have always had all classes have the same bracket.
+- To keep it easy, I have always had all classes have the same bracket.
 This way on the giant bulletin board (either physical or digital) we can all follow along.

-How to vote for Spanish class music brackets?
+How To vote for Spanish class music brackets?

 (I have all classes vote together to keep things easier)